dosco/graphjin/docs/guide.md

 This configuration is relatively simple to follow the `roles_query` parameter is the query that must be run to help figure out a users role.
 This query can be as complex as you like and include joins with other tables.

 The individual roles are defined under the `roles` parameter and this includes each table the role has a custom setting for.
-The role is dynamically matched using the `match` parameter for example in the above case `users.id = 1` means that when the `roles_query` is executed a user with the id `1` willbe assigned the admin role and those that don't match get the `user` role if authenticated successfully or the `anon` role.
+The role is dynamically matched using the `match` parameter for example in the above case `users.id = 1` means that when the `roles_query` is executed a user with the id `1` will be assigned the admin role and those that don't match get the `user` role if authenticated successfully or the `anon` role.

 ## Remote Joins